FlyBrainLab/NeuGFX/README.md

 # NeuGFX
-An integrated, general-purpose graphical circuit visualizer and plotter designed for the FFBO project
+NeuGFX is an integrated, general-purpose graphical circuit visualizer and plotter designed for the FFBO project.